ZOLOFT- sertraline hydrochloride tablet, film coated

 Adverse reactions may occur upon discontinuation of ZOLOFT [See Warnings and Precautions (5.5)].
 Gradually reduce the dosage rather than stopping ZOLOFT abruptly whenever possible.

-ZOLOFT oral solution must be diluted before use.
+ZOLOFT oral concentrate and oral solution must be diluted before use.

 Instruct patients or caregivers to immediately take the dose after mixing.